cdbeard/talks/README.md

 ### ADAM-20180122 'Meltdown and Spectre: Staying safe'

 An overview of the Meltdown and Spectre security issues and what can be done to secure Apple devices.

+### ADAM-20180612 'macOS 10.13 Spring Update: UAMDM, UAKEL and Secure Token'

+What we've learned on the road to supporting macOS 10.13 on Orchard Macs.